Is It Dangerous for Tractor-Trailers to Make U-Turns?

-At The Embry Law Firm, we get asked a lot of questions about accidents and injuries.
+At Embry Law Truck Accidents, we get asked a lot of questions about accidents and injuries.
 Many of the questions we receive relating to tractor-trailer accidents relate to the actions of the truck driver.
 We often have clients ask us about blind spots, jackknifing, and illegal turns.

 Recently, someone asked us whether it is dangerous for tractor-trailers to make a U-turn.
 Since so many people ask us similar questions, we will address the issue of tractor-trailer U-turns in this post.